 In the case of students undertaking research, enterprise activities or conducting investigation, it is the responsibility of the Director of Studies or Course Lecturer to ensure that the students are aware of and observe the Ethical Guidelines, and any related Department protocols and procedures.
 Where the Ethical Guidelines refer to the need for action by the investigator, in the case of students it is the responsibility of the Director of Studies or Course Lecturer to ensure that the action is undertaken.

-Heads of Department must ensure that Programme Conveners of all programmes involving student research projects, where the credit attached to the project is less than 50% of the total credits required to obtain the award, (a) approve the topic and design of any project involving work of the kind specifically noted in these guidelines as requiring ethical approval and (b) ensure that completed consent forms are properly obtained before the project begins and included as part of the project when it is submitted for assessment.
+Heads of Department must ensure that Programme Conveners of all programmes involving student research projects, where the credit attached to the project is less than 50% of the total credits required to obtain the award, ensure that an Undergraduate/ Masters ethics application is submitted to them for review, and (a) approve the topic and design of any project involving work of the kind specifically noted in these guidelines as requiring ethical approval and (b) ensure that completed consent forms are properly obtained before the project begins and included as part of the project when it is submitted for assessment.
 Where the credit attached to the project is 50% or more of the total credits required to obtain the award a separate Ethics Application must be approved through the standard process.